jkingportfolio/CI_PP4_Pic_Pals/README.md

 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to format forms.
 - [Website Mockup Generator](https://websitemockupgenerator.com/) - Used to create a mock up image of the site on different screen sizes.
 - [Balsamiq](https://balsamiq.com/) - Used to produce wireframes of the site.
-- [Boostrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used to develop the layout of the site.
+- [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Used to develop the layout of the site.
 - [Cloudinary](https://cloudinary.com/) - Used to store post images.
 - [Font Awesome](https://fontawesome.com/) - Used to produce icons on the site.
 - [Graphviz](https://dreampuf.github.io/GraphvizOnline) - Used to generate pydot file / database diagram image.